 4. Seek professional help

 Are you a serial infidel?
-Someone who cannot stop themselves from having external affairs, someone who is never satisfied with one partner, someone who yearns to be appreciated in newer relationships?
+Someone who cannot stop themselves from having external affairs?
+Or someone who is never satisfied with one partner?
+Someone who yearns to be appreciated in newer relationships?
 Then, you have a bigger problem at hand than just ascertaining does the guilt of cheating ever go away.

 In such a situation, you should consider seeking professional help to break away from the patterns of lying and cheating and reform your outlook toward a committed relationship.

-Professional counselling can help you get in touch with and resolve certain underlying issues that may be triggering these cheating tendencies.
-If you’re unsure about meeting a counsellor face-to-face, know that in today’s time help is only a click away.
+Professional counseling can help you get in touch with and resolve underlying issues that may be triggering these cheating tendencies.
+If you’re unsure about meeting a counselor face-to-face, know that in today’s time help is only a click away.